IBM-Cloud/compose-elasticsearch-helloworld-nodejs/README.md

   **Note:** If you have a federated user ID, use the `bx login --sso` command to log in with your single sign on ID.

-4. Make sure you are targetting the correct IBM Cloud org and space.
+4. Make sure you are targeting the correct IBM Cloud org and space.

   ```
   bx target --cf